BrandonDuenas/House-Depot-Sales-2023/README.md

   -  What was the total amount of fees paid to Square space?
   -  What was the total loss in products that arrived damaged?
   -  What was the total Profit made?
-  -  what was the average amount that products spend in inventory
+  -  What was the average amount that products spend in inventory

 ### Data Analysis